 Last Sunday, at Brooklyn Law School, a panel of writers addressed the trumpeting elephant in the Phyllis and Bernard Nash Reading Room: the economic insecurity that persists 10 years after the global financial services firm Lehman Brothers filed for bankruptcy on Sept.
 15, 2008, and plunged the world economy into a musty abyss.
 Alissa Quart, Andrew Yang and Nathan Schneider shared their findings on the subject of “barely getting by in America” and how the economic system of tomorrow will—should, might—look.
 Among the most striking ideas were worker ownership and a credit system tethered to social good.

 Up for discussion were various blueprints for reshaping the U.S. economy in the years, decades and century ahead.
-The speakers agreed that our current shareholder value model—predicated on increasing the rate of return for shareholders rather than balancing their interests against those of customers and employees—requires drastic revision.
+The speakers agreed that the country’s current shareholder value model—predicated on increasing the rate of return for shareholders rather than balancing their interests against those of customers and employees—requires drastic revision.

 “You know this economy’s not working for human beings,” said Mr. Yang.
 “That’s why you woke up on a Sunday and decided to choose this panel.”

-Our current shareholder value model requires drastic revision.
+The country’s current shareholder value model requires drastic revision, said panelists.